Mayur57/dynamic-header/README.md

 # dynamic-header
-Changes Twitter dynamically to update latest followers
+Changes the Twitter header dynamically to update latest followers